 While entering information into a tax form from the W-2, your child may notice there are several different types of taxes.
 This should start a conversation about the types of taxes such as FICA, Federal Income Tax, State Income Tax, and others.

 Tax Bracket Education

 As the child’s tax return completes, they will notice they are due a refund.
 This is a great time to introduce and explain the concept of tax brackets and to explain how people pay a higher percentage as their income increases.
+This is also a perfect opportunity to show them how to determine which 2022 tax brackets apply to them.
 They get most or all of their income tax returned because they fall into a low-income tax bracket.

 Tax Preparation Baby Steps